 KIITEE exam is conducted by the Kalinga Institute for several UG and PG courses including BBA/MBA and MCA that are offered by them.
 The syllabus for KIITEE 2020 differs for each course's entrance.

 KIITEE Syllabus 2020

 The subjects in the syllabus range from secondary to graduation level.
-The basic syllabus for the KIITEE 2020 examination is as follows:
+The basic syllabus for the KIITEE 2020 exam is as follows:

 |Course||Subjects||Number of Questions|

 |B.Tech.(4 years)/ B.Tech &M.Tech-Dual Degree(5 years)/ B.Tech & MBA-Dual Degree(6 years)/B.Arch.(Science Group)||Physics, Chemistry, Mathematics||40 from each section|

 |MBBS/BDS/B.Sc Nursing/ Biotechnology- Dual Degree (B.Tech/M.Tech)||Physics, Chemistry, Biology||45, 45 and 90 respectively|

 |B.Tech.(Lateral Entry) (3 years)||Mathematics, Basic Electrical Engineering, Engineering Mechanics||40 from each subject|